NerdOfCode/admin-panel/README.md

 ## To Set-Up, follow steps below:

+First clone the repository into your web server's document root directory, then run:

+git clone git@github.com:NerdOfCode/admin-panel.git

-First create a MySQL database by running:
+Then to set a user up, create a MySQL database by running:

 ```MySQL
 CREATE DATABASE database_name_goes_here;